Constraining Black Hole Parameters from Shadow and Inner-Shadow Morphology Considering Effects from Thick Disk Accretion Flows: Ray Tracing Method

 \subsection{Ray Tracing the Shadow and Inner-Shadow of an Accretion Disk}

-Black holes produce electromagnetic radiation from the accretion of magnetized plasma flows.
-These flows are broadly classified as either cold or hot accretion \citep{yuan_and_narayan}, with cold flows being geometrically thin and optically thick, and hot flows being geometrically thick and optically thin.
-These effects can cause the \textit{appearance} of a black hole accretion disks to vary in thickness \citep[][]{m87V}, which has been shown to have measurable effects on their images \cite{Chang_2024}.

-Although intrinsic variation in accretion flows can modify the images of accretion disks \citep[See][for an empirical study]{Chang2025}, there are some features that are believe to be present in every image.
-Two of these features are the photon ring and the inner-shadow \citep{Cunha_Light_Rings,MJohnsonRing,Chael_2021}.
-We will extend the definition of the inner-shadow in the following section to include thick accretion disks with boundary has an ``emission co-latitude" $s$ at the horizon.
+Black hole accretion flows can have differing emission geometries and often feature turbulent structures that can modify their appearance \citep{m87V}.
+Despite these complications, all high-resolution images of black holes are expected to have the shadow and the inner-shadow as persistent features \citep{Cunha_Light_Rings,MJohnsonRing,Chael_2021}.
+Thus, we will extend the definition of the inner-shadow in \cite{Chael_2021} to include thick emission surfaces with a boundary at an ``emission co-latitude" of $s$ at the horizon.